jundalisay/sp/content/en/research/berkeley/knowledge/part-051.md

 ---
-title: "Benham, William"
+title: "What is the Cause?"
 weight: 7
-description: "William G. Benham was an American palmist published in 1900."
+description: "Some of the Schoolmen think that there are no Corporeal Causes."
-image: "/covers/reading.png"
+image: "/covers/know.jpg"
 contributors: ['Berkeley']
 ---

+51.

-51. Seventhly, It will upon this be demanded whether it does not seem absurd to take away natural Causes, and ascribe every thing to the immediate Operation of Spirits?
+7. Is it absurd to take away natural Causes, and ascribe every thing to the immediate Operation of Spirits?

 We must no longer say upon these Principles that Fire heats, or Water cools, but that a Spirit heats, and so forth.
 Would not a Man be deservedly laught at, who should talk after this manner?